hashicorp/terraform-provider-hcp/docs/resources/packer_channel.md

 - `author_id` (String) The author of this channel.
 - `created_at` (String) The creation time of this channel.
 - `id` (String) The ID of this resource.
+- `managed` (Boolean) If true, the channel is an HCP Packer managed channel
 - `organization_id` (String) The ID of the HCP organization where this channel is located.
-- `restricted` (Boolean) If true, the channel is only visible to users with permission to create and manage it.
-Otherwise the channel is visible to every member of the organization.
 - `updated_at` (String) The time this channel was last updated.

-<a id="nestedblock--iteration"></a>
-### Nested Schema for `iteration`

-Optional:

-- `fingerprint` (String) The fingerprint of the iteration assigned to the channel.
-- `id` (String) The ID of the iteration assigned to the channel.
-- `incremental_version` (Number) The incremental_version of the iteration assigned to the channel.

 <a id="nestedblock--timeouts"></a>
 ### Nested Schema for `timeouts`